Major powers to make "substantial and serious offer" to Iran

 "We've always offered quite a bit.
 The original offer in 2008 was a very generous offer, very comprehensive and that is still basically there on the table and what we're offering now is more precision about certain elements of that," he added.

-The 2008 offer both acknowledged Iran's right to a civilian nuclear program and recognized its need for broader security guarantees against attack.
+The 2008 offer both acknowledged Iran's right to a civilian nuclear programme and recognised its need for broader security guarantees against attack.

 SANCTIONS SEEN BITING